 Recipients may be new or continuing graduate students at NC State and must be registered full-time as defined by NC State Graduate School.
-The Graduate School approves requests for exceptions to full-time registration status if the student has completed his/her graduate coursework.
-Approval for exceptions must be requested in writing through the student’s graduate program.
-Contact the Graduate School for procedures.
 Applications from underrepresented groups are strongly encouraged.
 Such underrepresented groups include, but are not limited to, the following: Native Americans, African-Americans, and Hispanic Americans.

 UNC CAMPUS SCHOLARSHIP PROGRAM — Graduate Student Component